-FEM1D_NONLINEAR is available in a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version.
+FEM1D_NONLINEAR is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version.

 FEM1D, a data directory which contains examples of 1D FEM files, three text files that describe a 1D finite element model;

 FEM1D, a FORTRAN90 program which applies the finite element method to a 1D linear two point boundary value problem.

 FEM1D_ADAPTIVE, a FORTRAN90 program which applies the finite element method to a 1D linear two point boundary value problem using adaptive refinement to improve the solution.

 FEM1D_BVP_LINEAR, a FORTRAN90 program which applies the finite element method, with piecewise linear elements, to a two point boundary value problem in one spatial dimension.

 FEM1D_HEAT_STEADY, a FORTRAN90 program which uses the finite element method to solve the steady (time independent) heat equation in 1D.

 FEM1D_PACK, a FORTRAN90 library which contains utilities for 1D finite element calculations.

 FEM1D_PMETHOD, a FORTRAN90 program which applies the p-method version of the finite element method to a 1D linear two point boundary value problem.

 FEM1D_PROJECT, a FORTRAN90 program which projects data into a finite element space, including the least squares approximation of data, or the projection of a finite element solution from one mesh to another.

 FEM1D_SAMPLE, a FORTRAN90 program which samples a scalar or vector finite element function of one variable, defined by FEM files, returning interpolated values at the sample points.